sebk69/small-swoole-patterns/README.md

 ### Observable

-This is an implemntation of observable pattern on a callback.
+This is an implementation of observable pattern on a callback.

 ```php
 use Sebk\SmallSwoolePatterns\Observable\Observable;